 These bare facts are by now well known:

-• AG Corbett for more than a year assigned the bare minimum of a single state trooper to the Sandusky case.
+• AG Corbett for more than a year and a half assigned the bare minimum of a single state trooper to the Sandusky case.
 This allowed the investigation to languish while Corbett ran for governor.

 • While he ignored Sandusky, Corbett instead assigned finite AG office resources into his grandiose and highly political "Bonusgate" prosecutions, which were the cornerstone of his political campaign for governor.

 One of Corbett's political opponents convicted in "Bonusgate," former state Rep. Bill DeWeese, went so far as to complain this January that AG Corbett "had 14 prosecutors and agents tearing my life ... apart.
 He had one investigator on Jerry Sandusky."

 Corbett spokesperson Kevin Harley wisecracked at the time, "Is (DeWeese) complaining or bragging?"

 Corbett and his staff aren't laughing now.

 King o' Sobby: Aside from the famous Lone Ranger -- or rather, lone state trooper -- Gov. Corbett now says he put another investigator on Jerry Sandusky's trail ...